opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfs.en.md

     layer like a WMS or to take a working copy of an unsupported format like an ECW or MrSID layer.

+!!! note
+    It is only possible with a PNG raster with a PNW world file at the moment.

+    JPG raster are not supported.

 Map Theme

 :   A map theme.
 This is useful to create a base map based on a